-If you find that the bootloader has been corrupted, you will need to reprogram the bootloader on those boards.
-This will require an external debugger, such as Segger JLink or Keil ULink programmer attached to the JTAG port connected to the K20 OpenSDA MCU.
-For your convenience, the binaries of the OpenSDA v2 & v2.1 bootloader are attached at the bottom of this post.
+To reprogram the bootloader on affected boards, you will require an external debugger, such as Segger JLink or Keil ULink programmer attached to the JTAG port connected to the K20 OpenSDA MCU.
+For your convenience, the binaries of the OpenSDA v2.2 bootloader is attached at the bottom of this post.

 If using a Segger JLink, download the latest JLink Software and Documentation pack and use the following JLink.exe commands to connect to the K20 OpenSDA MCU: